tarwn/lessthandot-hugo/blogs/content/posts/2010-05-11-sql-meme-tagged-5-things-sql-server-shou.md

 This would be similar to ANSI_DEFAULTS, that sets 7 other settings to ON or OFF

 After you are done with all these settings you have a whole laundry list of restrictions.
-Some of these restriction seems a little restricting to me, I have heard that other RDBMS vendors don&#8217;t have some of these restrictions in their materialized views.
+Some of these restriction seems a little restricting to me, I have heard that other RDBMS vendors don't have some of these restrictions in their materialized views.

 ### Ordered views